Canadian dollar jolted by rate cut shock; ECB looms large for euro

 Since reaching an 11-year trough of $1.14595 on Friday, the common currency has been drifting in a slim range as investors wait to see how aggressive the central bank might be.

-A euro zone source said on Wednesday the ECB's Executive Board has proposed a program that would enable the bank to buy 50 billion euros ($58.05 billion) in bonds per month starting in March, and could last up to two years.
+A euro zone source said on Wednesday the ECB's Executive Board has proposed a programme that would enable the bank to buy 50 billion euros in bonds per month starting in March, and could last up to two years.

 Whatever the outcome, traders said there is sure to be plenty of volatility in euro/dollar.